rdoxenham/openshift-virt-labs/docs/workshop/content/live-migration.md

 rhel8-server-nfs   24h   Running   192.168.123.62/24   ocp4-worker2.cnv.example.com
 ~~~

 As you can see Live Migration in OpenShift virtualisation is quite easy.
-If you have time try some other exmaples.
+If you have time, try some other examples.
 Perhaps start a ping and migrate the machine back.
 Do you see anything in the ping to indicate the process?

 > **NOTE**: If you try and run the same migration job it will report `unchanged`.
 To run a new job, run the same example as above, but change the job name in the metadata section to something like `name: migration-job2`